 Additionally, specific types of glasses or contact lenses can significantly help alleviate computer vision problems by making screen viewing more comfortable and reducing eye strain.

-Our team will be pleased to advise you on the best lenses for your digital environment so book an appointment to ensure you are using the optimum prescription or pop in and have a chat to one of our dispensing team.
+Our team will be pleased to advise you on the best lenses for your digital environment so book an appointment to ensure you are using the optimum prescription.